uwplse/pumpkin-pi/README.quotients.md

 ## Cubical Agda Manual Case Studies
 To run our Cubical Agda case studies, you should install [Cubical Agda](https://github.com/agda/cubical).
-We tested our case studies on cubical library version v0.7, Agda version v2.6.4.3.
+We tested our case studies on cubical library version v0.7, both with Agda version v2.6.4.1 on Ubuntu 24.04.2 and v2.6.4.3 on Ubuntu 22.04.5.

 The main corresponding files for our case studies in Cubical Agda can be found in the following locations:
 - [`plugin/case-studies/grothendieck_int_equiv.agda`](plugin/case-studies/grothendieck_int_equiv.agda) (for the integer case study in Cubical Agda)